MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/incident-queue.md

 Once you have compiled and stored your list of useful filter views as URLs, use it to quickly process and prioritize the incidents in your queue and [manage](manage-incidents.md) them for subsequent assignment and analysis.

-## Search for incidents
+## Search

-From the **Search for name or ID** box above the list of incidents, you can type the incident ID or the incident name.
+From the **Search for name or ID** box above the list of incidents, you can search for incidents in a number of ways, to quickly find what you're looking for.

+### Search by incident name or ID

+Search directly for an incident by typing the incident ID or the incident name.
 When you select an incident from the list of search results, the Microsoft Defender portal opens a new tab with the properties of the incident, from which you can start your [investigation](investigate-incidents.md).

-## Search for impacted assets
+### Search by impacted assets

-You can name an asset&mdash;such as a user, device, mailbox, or application name&mdash;and find all the related incidents.
+You can name an asset&mdash;such as a user, device, mailbox, application name, or cloud resource&mdash;and find all the incidents related to that asset.

 ## Specify a time range

 The default list of incidents is for those that occurred in the last six months.
 You can specify a new time range from the drop-down box next to the calendar icon by selecting:

 - One day
 - Three days
 - One week
 - 30 days
 - 30 days
 - Six months
 - A custom range in which you can specify both dates and times

 ## Next steps